 If you need further guidance on helping someone with an addiction, calling an opioid help hotline can connect you with specialists who are educated in managing these situations.

 Additional Opioid Addiction Resources

-In addition to Clearbrook’s addiction hotline number, below are some additional resources that can help you or a loved one find treatment.
+In addition to Clearbrook’s opioid abuse hotline, below are some additional resources that can help you or a loved one find addiction treatment.

 - Substance Abuse and Mental Health Services Administration (SAMHSA): 877-726-4727